dgraph-io/dgraph/wiki/content/deploy/index.md

 it.

-The new servers will automatically detect each other by communicating with dgraphzero and establish connections to each other.
+The new servers will automatically detect each other by communicating with Dgraph zero and establish connections to each other.

 Typically, Zero would first attempt to replicate a group, by assigning a new Dgraph server to run the same group as assigned to another.
 Once the group has